unxed/ap/README.md

 *   **A diffing tool.** There are no plans for an `ap diff` utility that would create a patch by comparing two files. `ap` patches are designed to be *generated* by an AI, not *computed* by a diffing algorithm.

+*   **A format for reversible patches.** There is no --revert option and none is planned: the format itselft does not contain enough information to implement it.
+When using it, all the work of version control and rollback of changes should be delegated to version control systems.

 *   **A replacement for your favorite editor's AI plugin or console AI client.** On the contrary, `ap` can make these tools even more powerful.

 *   **An efficient tool for modifying highly repetitive data.** The reliance on unique snippets makes `ap` poorly suited for tasks like modifying the 20th identical entry in a large array initialization.
 Since the `snippet` would match every entry, it would create an ambiguity error.
 You would likely need to replace the entire block, whereas a line-number-based tool or a simple script would be more effective.